emqx/emqx-docs/en_US/network/emqx-mqtt-tls.md

 You need to prepare the SSL/TLS certificates for authentication before establishing an SSL/TLS connection.
 EMQX only provides a set of SSL/TLS certificates (located in the `etc/certs` directory of the installation package) for testing purposes.
 When used in a production environment, reliable certificates signed by a trusted CA should be used.
 For information on how to apply for relevant certificates, see [Obtain SSL/TLS Certificates](./tls-certificate.md).

-## Enable SSL/TLS Connection with One-Way Authentication
+## Enable SSL/TLS with One-Way Authentication

 EMQX, by default, enables the SSL/TLS listener on port `8883` and sets it for one-way authentication.
 You can configure it through the Dashboard and configuration files to implement certificate replacement and modify other configuration items.